– World of Candles & Scents

 (1) Only formal orders placed in writing will be valid.
 The written form will include e-mail and fax.

-(2) The acceptance of every order will be acknowledged without delay by the supplier upon receipt but within two (2) working days at the latest.
-If GALA has not received the acknowledgement within two (2) working days of the date of the order, GALA will be entitled to cancel the order.
+(2) The acceptance of every order will be acknowledged without delay by the supplier upon receipt but within three (3) working days at the latest.
+If GALA has not received the acknowledgement within three (3) working days of the date of the order, GALA will be entitled to cancel the order.
 Should GALA not cancel in such cases, the order will be affected at the time the delivery items are delivered to GALA .

 (3) Within the limits of what is reasonable for the supplier, GALA may request changes to the item to be supplied in respect to its construction and design.
 In this context, adequate provision must be made to take account of the implications, in particular in respect to additional and reduced costs and delivery dates.